Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Results

 \paragraph{High pressure.}

-The \fref{fig:Density_hp_A} shows that the peaks position did not coincide exactly, but it is worth noting that the number and size of the peaks VF-DFT was able to restore.
-Also, VF-DFT still handles calculations many times faster than the classic DFT with Picard iteration.
+The \fref{fig:Density_hp_A} shows that the position of the peaks did not coincide exactly, but it is worth noting that the number and size of the peaks VF-DFT was able to restore.
+Also, VF-DFT still works many times faster than the classic approach.
+As was mentioned in cases with nitrogen the difference in solutions between VF-DFT and classical approach by reason of the limited basis functions set.
+The difference between solutions might be reduced by adding other functions to the basis or applying the hybrid method.

 When using the hybrid algorithm \fref{fig:Density_hp_A_C}, the solutions completely coincided with a shorter calculation time.

 \paragraph{Middle pressure.}